yashpola/me/README.md

 ---

-- Opportunity to learn Typescript
+- Familiarise with Typescript (I don't see myself returning to JavaScript tbh...).
-- Decouple from MUI and focus on HTML/CSS rules + hygiene
+- Decouple from MUI (to reduce performance overhead) and focus on purer ground-up building with TSX/HTML/CSS.
-- Build over Vite instead of CRA
+- Build over Vite instead of CRA (also for performance).

 ### What I didn't focus on for this rebuild: